Cyld cutaneous syndrome

 How can CYLD cutaneous syndrome be treated?

-• Is it dangerous to leave them untreated? – Ideally, growing tumours should be treated at an early stage to minimise more extensive surgery later on.
-It is important for patients to self-examine, and report tumours that grow rapidly, develop an ulcer in the overlying skin or bleed to their doctor for assessment.
+• Is it dangerous to leave them untreated? – Ideally, growing tumours should be treated at an early stage.
+This is to minimise surgery later on and lower the risk of future problems.
+It is important for patients to self-examine and tell the doctor about CCS tumours that grow rapidly.
+Also tell your doctor if you develop an ulcer or bleed from the overlying skin.
 If you are concerned about a tumour, seek medical advice.

-• Can benign skin tumours come back after an operation? – Yes, benign tumours can grow at the scar site or new benign tumours can grow nearby.
+• Can benign skin tumours come back after an operation? – Yes, benign tumours can grow back where the scar is, after removal, as it may not be possible to always remove all of the tumour cells.
+New benign tumours can also grow nearby from other hairs.

 Frequently Asked Questions